exonum/exonum-doc/src/get-started/java-binding.md

 service transaction converter.

-An executable transaction is an instance of a class implementing `com.exonum.binding.messages.Transaction` interface and defining transaction business logic.
+An executable transaction is an instance of a class implementing [`Transaction`](https://exonum.com/docs/api/java-binding-core/0.1/com/exonum/binding/messages/Transaction.html) interface and defining transaction business logic.
 The interface implementations must define the transaction authentication rule (usually, the digital signature verification of the message) – `isValid` method; and the execution rule for the